waltoto/inap.github.io/index.md

     <iframe src="assets/img/Career_Start_agehisto.html" style="width:100%; height:100%; border:none;"></iframe>
   </div>

 The 1.80m cliché?
-Busted.
-A **Student's t-test** test backs it up: extremes in height are less common among actors.
+Busted, a **Student's t-test** backs it up.
+Nevertheless, extremes in height are less common among actors as in the global population.
 While there are exceptions, like superstars representing communities with dwarfism (e.g., Kenny Baker and Billy Barty), taller individuals—like basketball players (Yao, we see you!)—do seem to face challenges.
 But what about starting young?
 That’s a different story.
 Look at the data—early starters often have an edge over late-arrival, provided they stick with it long enough to transition into adult roles!